 There is no denying that migrating from one domain to another is tedious, time-consuming, and resource-intensive.
 In addition, migrating a domain between domains or registrars can be challenging and frustrating.
 As a result, things go wrong even if you have the best intentions.

-In its index, Google likes to see sites with a single URL that is not pointing to different places.
+In its index, Google likes to see sites with a single URL that does not point to different places.
 This helps them identify what a site is about, not where its various pages are stored.
 When you migrate your domain from one provider to another, you can encounter problems if the domain has more than one address pointing to the same page.
 Thus, ensuring the successful migration of your domain helps you avoid any negative impact on your brand and website traffic.

 Domain Migration is the process of moving from one domain address to the other.
 You may need to move to a new or different domain address for multiple reasons.